Mr-Smyth/circles/docs/Testing.md

 ---

-## Testing of the Notify Duplicates  Functionality:
+## Testing of Notify Duplicates Functionality:
 This small function is called to handle the case where editing of a person results in a possible duplicate entry.

 ### Initial Testing: